| "The Manchester Restaurants team took a well-earned break for lunch on Tuesday

 there's only buffet and no a la carte menu during the day.
 By default,

 we decided to also head to the buffet trays too.
+With hindsight, we're

 glad we hadn't left earlier as the choice of dishes was excellent,